Remote Access Trojan: How It Gets in and Takes Control

 RAT infections: signs that something is wrong

-RATs are hard to notice because they are designed to blend in.
-Still, some warning signs show up often.
+RATs are hard to spot because they’re designed to blend in.
+Still, a few warning signs recur.

 Common red flags

 - Slow performance for no clear reason.
-The operating system may feel heavier because the malware is running in the background.
+The system feels heavier because malware is running in the background.

 - Weird browser behavior.
-Unexpected redirects, strange search pages, and suspicious web pages can point to hidden activity.
+Unexpected redirects, strange search pages, or odd web pages can signal hidden activity.

 - Webcam or microphone activity.
-A webcam indicator light switching on unexpectedly is a big red flag.
+An indicator light switching on by itself is a major red flag.

 - Unknown processes or disabled security.
-Some RATs hide from Task Manager, interfere with security tools, or use evading detection tricks.
+Some RATs hide from Task Manager or interfere with security tools to avoid detection.

 - Strange account activity.
-If logins, password resets, or banking sessions look unusual, that may mean stolen credentials.
+Unusual logins, password resets, or banking sessions may mean stolen credentials.

 Why it helps to monitor network traffic